Testimony of simplicity: Simplicity in speech

 In a similar manner Friends avoid haggling over prices.
 They simply set a fixed price that they considered fair, which went against the custom of earlier times, but was felt by them to be simpler and more honest (this practice is generally considered more a part of the Testimony of Integrity than a part of the Testimony of Simplicity).

 Simplicity in general life

 The Testimony of Simplicity is an important part of Quaker life, and many examples of its influence can be seen in both day-to-day and ceremonious practices.
 In keeping with the testimony, for example, many meetings that have care of a graveyard ask that those erecting monuments to deceased Friends keep the testimony in mind and erect only a simple, low-lying stone.
+Quaker practice documents emphasize that simplicity does not require living in poverty or rejecting beauty, but involves thoughtful priorities that strengthen one’s spiritual life and relationships.
+Within Quaker testimonies, simplicity functions alongside peace, integrity, and equality as an expression of lived faith rather than rigid doctrine.